mbrazeau/INANE/README.md

 If you get the *"app is damaged"* warning, then you will need to bypass the security settings of your system.
 Newer macs have more stringent restrictions on running apps downloaded from the internet.

 1. Open Terminal
-2. enter the command: sudo spctl --master-enable
+2. enter the command: `sudo spctl --master-disable`
-3. enter your password
+3. enter your admin password when prompted
-4. enter:  xattr -cr  *drag-drop app here to get path*
+4. enter:  `xattr -cr  *drag-drop app here to get path*`
-5. enter: sudo spctl --master-enable
+5. enter: `sudo spctl --master-enable`

 ### Running on Windows
 The Windows executable should run without any changes.
 Download the Windows version of the app and unzip the folder.
 Then navigate to the `release` folder where you will find the `INANE.exe` file.
 Double-clicking this should launch the app.
 You may need to confirm to the operating system that you trust the application.